Probiotics Market to Reach USD 114.95 Billion by 2030

 • The Asia-Pacific region accounted for 45.9% of the probiotics market in 2024.

-• The yeast segment is expected to exhibit the highest CAGR of 9.7% during the forecast period.
+• The yeast segment is expected to show the highest CAGR of 9.7% during the forecast period.

-• The dietary supplements segment will grow at the highest rate during the forecast period.
+• The dietary supplements segment will grow at the fastest rate during the forecast period.

 • The online segment will grow the fastest during the forecast period.